 Other manufacturers

-Other technology companies are also integrating eSIM into their smartwatches, and here are some of the other models available on the market:
+Other technology companies are also integrating eSIM into their smartwatches.
+Here are some other models available on the market:

 Why is eSIM a revolution for smartwatches?